Atrial Fibrillation Ablation

 begin in the sinoatrial node the way it should.
 Instead, the signal begins somewhere

-else within the tissue of the atria..
-This abnormal signalling most commonly occurs
+else within the tissue of the atria.
+This abnormal signaling most commonly occurs

 near the connection between the pulmonary veins and the left atrium.
 These veins are